 Are you in direct patient contact?

 Some days you may be on a rotation where you are just grinding out plain films and are in isolation from other members from your practice.
 You can simply bring wipes and wash your hands frequently.
 Or on other days, you may be directly involved in complex procedures and patient interviews.
 If you have lots of direct patient contact with a good chance of getting other personnel or patients sick, the pendulum should swing toward staying home.
 Obviously, the decision to come to work greatly depends upon the day’s circumstances.

 What is the corporate culture?

 Some practices, especially larger academic and private practices, really discourage its employees from coming to work if they are sick.
 Other smaller practices may not have the luxury of adequate coverage and may need a warm body present at all times.
 These practices may not be so forgiving.
-In fact if you are on partnership tract, it could potentially be a reason to prevent you from becoming a partner.
+In fact, if you are on a partnership track, not showing up can prevent you from becoming a partner.
 You may be perceived as having a “poor work ethic”.
 Unfortunately, this factor can come into play when you make that final decision whether to show up at work.

 To be dogmatic about either always staying home or going to work when sick is not realistic in today’s radiology practices.
 It actually may be worse for patient care, if you don’t show up to work a little sick.
-On the other hand, there are times when it really pays to stay home.
+On the other hand, sometimes it really pays to stay home.
 The final decision needs to rest on a logical assessment of the circumstances of your health, the day’s events, and the corporate culture of the practice.
 If compromised and unsure, we can also always ask our friend, spouse, or significant other for his/her opinion.
-With the help of others and a little big of practical logic, it is possible to make a reasonable decision!!!
+With the help of others and a little bit of practical logic, it is possible to make a reasonable decision!!!